 (g) Interest in expediting remedial action at the site; and

-(h) Any other factors as determined by Ecology.
+(h) Any other factors as determined by ecology.

 (4) Additional methods.
-To provide information to the public, Ecology may use or require any of the following methods in addition to those specifically required under this chapter:
+To provide information to the public, ecology may use or require any of the following methods in addition to those specifically required under this chapter:

 (a) Press releases;